MEET THE ARTISTS OF CALLIOPE’S CALL

 Dr. Leontis completed the degree of Doctor of Musical Arts at UNC Greensboro.
 She holds a Master of Music degree in vocal performance from Boston University and a Bachelors of Music degree in vocal performance from the Eastman School of Music.
 Her research interests lie in the work of women composers.
 Dr. Leontis serves as a voice teacher and lyric diction instructor on the voice faculty of the New England Conservatory Preparatory School and maintains a private studio in the Boston area.
 As a yogi, she completed her 200-hour Yoga Teacher Training in Bali, Indonesia with YogaWorks and has presented Yoga for Singers Workshops at the NEC Preparatory School, Greensboro College, the New School of Music, the Manchester Music Festival, and the Boston University Tanglewood Institute.
 Her blog entitled Inner Voice: the Intersection of Yoga and Singing explores topics relating to the ways yoga can help singers.
 More information can be found at evangelialeontis.com.

 MEGAN ROTH, mezzo-soprano

 Ms. Roth holds an Artist Certificate in Opera and a Master of Music in Vocal Performance from Florida State University.
-Megan happens to also be an accomplished violinist, and holds a Bachelor of Music - with honor in Violin Performance from DePaul University. www.meganroth.com
+Ms. Roth is also an accomplished violinist, and holds a Bachelor of Music with honor in Violin Performance from DePaul University. www.meganroth.com